cf-toolsuite/sanford/docs/RUN.md

 Consider this a Quick Start guide to getting `sanford` deployed using the [tanzu](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.12/tap/install-tanzu-cli.html) CLI.

 We'll be focused on a subset of commands to get the job done.
-That said, you will likely need to work with a Platform engineer within your enterprise to pre-provision an environment for your use.
+That said, you will likely need to work with a Platform Engineer within your enterprise to pre-provision an environment for your use.

 This [Github gist](https://gist.github.com/pacphi/b9a7bb0f9538db1d11d1671d8a2b5566) should give you sense of how to get started with infrastructure provisioning and operational concerns, before attempting to deploy.